Facebook

 Employees also receive the benefits of dining in the University’s cafeteria at reduced rates and using the Gilliam Wellness Center and swimming pool.

 For Administrative and Staff Employees, the University provides paid time off for Holidays, Vacation Time, and Sick Time.
-The paid time off policies are included below:

 The University observes the following paid holidays: